lfborjas/swiss-ephemeris/README.md

 main :: IO
 main = do
   -- location of your ephemeris directory.
-We bundle a sample one in `swedist`. setEphemeridesPath "./swedist/sweph_18"
+We bundle a sample one in `swedist`. withEphemerides "./swedist/sweph_18" $ do
     let time = julianDay 1989 1 6 0.0
-      place = mkCoordinates{lat = 14.0839053, lng = -87.2750137}
+        place = GeographicPosition {geoLat = 14.0839053, geoLng = -87.2750137}

-  -- locate all bodies between the Sun and Chiron (further asteroids currently not supported, but they're an enum entry away) -- use the Placidus house system, which is the most traditional. forM_ [Sun ..
-Chiron] $ \planet ->
+    -- locate all bodies between the Sun and Chiron forM_ [Sun ..
+Chiron] $ \planet -> do
       -- if no ephemerides data is available for the given planetary body, a `Left` value -- will be returned.
-    coord <- calculateCoordinates time planet
+      coord <- calculateEclipticPosition time planet
       putStrLn $ show planet <> ": " <> show coord

     -- Calculate cusps for the given time and place, preferring the `Placidus` system.
-  -- note that the underlying library may decide to use a different system if it can't -- calculate cusps (happens for the Placidus and Koch systems in locations near the poles.) cusps <- calculateCusps Placidus time place putStrLn $ "Cusps: " <> show cusps
+    -- note that the underlying library may decide to use the `Porphyrius` system if it can't -- calculate cusps (happens for the Placidus and Koch systems in locations near the poles.) cusps <- calculateCusps Placidus time place

-  -- the underlying library, sadly, allocates some in-memory "cache" and file descriptors, you can free it with: closeEphemerides
+    putStrLn $ "Cusps: " <> show cusps
 ```
-The above should print the latitude and longitude (plus some velocities) for all planets, and then the cusps and other major angles.
+The above should print the ecliptic latitude and longitude (plus some velocities) for all planets, and then the cusps and other major angles (ascendant, mc, ARMC, alternative angles.)

-There's also `withEphemerides` and `withoutEphemerides` bracket-style functions that take care of closing the files for you.
+There's `withEphemerides` to run calculations using a particular ephemerides directory and then close any used
+system resources, and `withoutEphemerides` to use the default ephemerides ("Moshier.")

 To see actual results and more advanced usage, check out the tests.
 For some more advanced examples, see `swetest.c` and `swemini.c` in the `csrc` directory: they're the test/example programs provided by the original authors.
+You can also play around with the C library via [the authors' test page](https://www.astro.com/swisseph/swetest.htm).

 ## Notes